AIWebIndex 2.0

 4.1 Top-level structure §

 An AIDocument is a JSON object representing the structured extraction of a single URL.
-Conformant implementations MUST return objects with the following top-level fields when describing a fetched page:
+Conformant 2.0 implementations MUST return objects with the following top-level groups when describing a fetched page:

 {